-There’s one quick way to bolster the Australian economy: legalise gay marriage
+There’s one quick way to bolster the Australian economy: Legalise same-sex marriage

 How introducing marriage equality could save the Australian economy.

 The Australian Securities and Investments Commission estimate that the average spend on a wedding in Australia is $36,200, and the current adult population of Australia is just over 18 million.
-Roy Morgan Research reveals that 3.4% of Australians identify as homosexual.
-This means there are over 616,000 gay people in the country.
+Roy Morgan Research reveals that 3.4% of Australians identify as LGBT, meaning there are over 616,000 queer people in the country.
 Presumably many of them would like to get married, and some have been waiting to tie the knot for years.

 Assuming a fairly conservative 10% of this population decide to wed within two years of legalisation, this would be the equivalent of over 30,000 couples, spending a total of $1.1 billion dollars.
 The extra spend would no doubt fuel the wedding industry and create many new jobs for celebrants, hotels and venues, bakeries, photographers, musicians, event managers and many more.
 To keep things simple, let’s look at GST alone.